davidatthepark/graphql_course/notes/graphql-101.md

 ## What is GraphQL?

 GraphQL is short for Graph Query Language.
 Instead of the server determining what data to send back to the client, the client decides with a query.
+It's not an implementation.
+It is a specification.

 ## Why use GraphQL?